 In Shetland & Orkney accommodation is provided in basic 3-star hotels.
 All rooms have en suite bathrooms.
+Further information on hotels will be provided in the 'Tour Hotel List' given to tour members prior to their departure.

-- Edinburgh (2 nights): 4-star Radisson Blu Edinburgh located in the heart of Edinburgh's Old Town, this historic building has been transformed into elegant contemporary accommodation. - Ferry from Aberdeen to Lerwick (1 night) with Northlink Ferries.
+- Edinburgh (2 nights): 4-star Apex City of Edinburgh Hotel located on Grassmarket in the heart of Edinburgh's Old Town with views of the Castle, and offering elegant contemporary accommodation. - Ferry from Aberdeen to Lerwick (1 night) with Northlink Ferries.
 Our group will be accommodated in a mixture of Outer twin cabins or Inner 4-berth cabins used as either sole or double occupancy.
 Cabins are modern, clean and fully equipped with en-suite washbasin, toilet and shower facilities.
 They also include individual temperature control and tea & coffee-making facilities.
-Please see images below. - Lerwick, Shetland Islands (4 nights): 3-star The Shetland Hotel providing basic accommodation with generously sized rooms, close to Lerwick Harbour and an easy walk to the historic town centre. - Kirkwall, Orkney Islands (9 nights): 3-star The Kirkwall Hotel a charming historic building overlooking Kirkwall harbour with modern, comfortable rooms. - Ferry from Kirkwall to Aberdeen (1 night) with Northlink Ferries.
+Please see images below. - Lerwick, Shetland Islands (4 nights): 3-star The Shetland Hotel providing basic accommodation with generously sized rooms, close to Lerwick Harbour and an easy walk to the historic town centre. - Kirkwall, Orkney Islands (9 nights): 3-star The Albert Hotel a charming historic building in the heart of Kirkwall with modern, comfortable rooms. - Ferry from Kirkwall to Aberdeen (1 night) with Northlink Ferries.
 Our group will be accommodated in a mixture of Outer twin cabins or Inner 4-berth cabins used as either sole or double occupancy.
 Cabins are modern, clean and fully equipped with en-suite washbasin, toilet and shower facilities.
 They also include individual temperature control and tea & coffee-making facilities.
 Please see images below.